Virtual Interview Support Resources

 Helpful Interview Prep Materials

-Here you will find helpful practice information on preparing for interviews including possible question types and strategies.
+You will find helpful practice information on preparing for interviews including possible question types and strategies.
 These resources are updated regularly and there is a surplus to best support you in your desired area of development.

 e-Learning Module (20-30 min)

-Here you will find a short interactive development module that covers how to best prepare for an interview and also arms you with various effective response strategies.
+You will find a short interactive development module that covers how to best prepare for an interview and also arms you with various effective response strategies.

 Virtual Interview Stream

-At this link, you can create a personal account to the online interview stream and virtually practice from home.
+You can create a personal account to the online interview stream and virtually practice from home.
 You will gain access to over 1500 interview questions and you can virtually video record your responses for professional development.

 Mock Interview Opportunity (45-60 minutes)